 The Duncan Road-Comstock Road Roundabout Project comprises the construction of a single-lane rural roundabout in the community of Linden, east of Stockton.
 This project was 100% federally funded through the Highway Safety Improvement Program (HSIP), which is a competitive program with the goal of reducing traffic fatalities and serious injuries.
-This better traffic operations and reducing the number of conflicting movements.
-A key concern along this corridor was speed and sight distance at the intersection.
-This project offers a form of traffic calming by reducing speeds and with the additional lighting improves visibility for motorists entering the intersection.
+This project is the first in San Joaquin County to construct a roundabout in a mainly rural agricultural area.